 - Hosting: Bluehost – only $2.95/month with one free domain.

 - Check out this tutorial to learn how to install WordPress on Bluehost.

 - Theme: Newspaper theme – plug aex2`wnd play.

 - Yoast SEO for site SEO (click here to see the tutorial).

 - Akismet for preventing comment spam.

-- Jetpack by WordPress for multiple purposes including stats in Dashboard.
+- Jetpack by WordPress for multiple purposes, including Social media share and stats in dashboard.